 Life insurance provides significant leverage when gifting it to a foundation, making it possible to gift a significant amount at a relatively small cost.
-Here are the most common methods for gifting life insurance to a fund at the Foundation:
+Here are the most common methods for gifting life insurance to a fund at The Pittsburgh Foundation:

-- Name the Foundation as primary beneficiary. - Name the Foundation as your successor beneficiary. - Donate an existing policy to the Foundation. - Purchase a new policy and donate it to the Foundation.
+Name The Pittsburgh Foundation as primary beneficiary.

+Name The Pittsburgh Foundation as your successor beneficiary.

+Donate an existing policy to The Pittsburgh Foundation.

+Purchase a new policy and donate it to The Pittsburgh Foundation.